RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 ### Conclusion

-If you are interested in GPUs, parallelism, or any field that can benefit from GPUs and parallelism, then I would encourage you to explore Nvidia's GPU Technology Conference.
+If you are interested in GPUs, parallelism, or any field that can benefit from the two, then I would encourage you to explore Nvidia's GPU Technology Conference.
 Look at the agenda in advance and decide whether you want to attend the sessions, DLI workshops, or just the exhibits.
 The exhbits alone are worth the trip, especially when you consider the people you meet in the process.
-Contgrats, Nvidia, on a well-executed event.
+And be sure to sign up for _Dinner With Strangers_.
+Congrats, Nvidia, on a well-executed event.